 Tumorous cells need more sugar than normal cells.
 Once they appear in your body, they depend on a regular supply of glucose to continue growing

-Sugar, a cancerous food
+Refined sugar: a cancerous food

-However, as the debate surrounding this topic continues to go on, a great number of scientists, doctors, and many other alternative doctors have found that one efficient, safe and economic way to treat cancer is to cut down on the consumption of certain foods that fuel tumors and cancerous cells, such as glucose.
+However, as the debate surrounding this topic continues to go on, a great number of scientists, doctors, and many other alternative doctors found this to be true.
+One efficient, safe and economic way to treat cancer is to cut down on the consumption of certain foods that fuel tumors and cancerous cells.
+One of the main culprits is glucose.
 This therapeutic strategy is aimed at “starving” the tumors by modifying the person’s diet, which is key to winning the cancer battle.

 One of the first groups to discover that cancer feeds on sugars were the researchers at the Huntsman Cancer Institute in Utah.
-In a study published in the National Academy of Science’s journal Proceedings, they clarified that the medical community has known since 1923 that tumorous cells need much more glucose than normal cells.
+In a study published in the National Academy of Science’s journal Proceedings, they clarified an important truth.
+The medical community has known since 1923 that tumorous cells need much more glucose than normal cells.

 The study explains how this process occurs and how a patient can regulate their sugar consumption as a way of controlling the growth of the tumor.

 On the other hand, we have a research study by Dr. Thomas Graeber and his colleagues, published in 2012 in the Molecular Systems Biology journal.
 They proved that depriving cancerous cells of glucose causes them to die.
 This is due to the toxic accumulation of species that react with oxygen.